JochemTheLegend27/CsvToJsonMapper/README.md

      ```

    - **Why `Dictionary<string, IEnumerable<IDictionary<string, string?>>`?**
-     - **Flexibility**: Supports an arbitrary number of files, each with variable column names and types.
+     - **Flexibility**: Supports a flexible number of files, each with variable column names and types.
      - **Generic Record Representation**: Allows working with data without pre-defining a rigid schema.
      - **Lazy Processing**: The `IEnumerable` enables efficient iteration, reducing memory overhead when working with large datasets.